 Figs!
 Figs!
 Figs!
 Figs are on my mind!
-My parents have a gorgeous Mission fig tree in their yard, and every September when it's full of fruit, it inspires many new recipes.
-(The rest of the year, their very cute German Shepherd likes to try to climb it with my two boys!
+My parents have a gorgeous fig tree in their yard, and every February when it’s full of fruit, it inspires many new recipes.
+(The rest of the year, my parents’ very cute German Shepherd likes to try to climb it with my two boys!
 Really.)

 Making a glaze with balsamic vinegar is extremely easy and well worth the fifteen minute time commitment.

 I usually leave an area of the pizza without it for my boys, as it’s a bit strong for them.
 My four-year especially likes this pizza!

 Figs, balsamic vinegar, and basil are a lovely flavour combination, and are also quite beautiful together!

 - 1 cup balsamic vinegar

 - 1 recipe Thin, Crispy Buckwheat Pizza Crust